 Since 1992, Stuart has been Board Certified as a Civil Trial Lawyer by the Florida Bar.
 Certification is the highest level of recognition by the Florida Bar of the competency and experience of attorneys in the areas of law approved for Certification by the Supreme Court of Florida.
 Only 4,600 of Florida’s approximately 100,000 lawyers are board certified and, of those, only 1,050 are certified as Civil Trial Lawyers.

 In 1994, he became certified as a Civil Trial Advocate by the National Board of Trial Advocacy (NBTA).
 NBTA certification is a credential above and beyond a license to practice law.
 Lawyers certified by the NBTA possess an enhanced level of skill and expertise in trial advocacy and have demonstrated integrity and dedication to the interests of their clients.
-For the past fifteen years, Stuart has been awarded an AV® Preeminent TM rating*, the highest possible peer rating for both legal ability and ethical standards, by Martindale-Hubbell, a nationally recognized and authoritative source on the legal profession.
+For the past twenty years, Stuart has been awarded an AV Preeminent rating, the highest possible peer rating for both legal ability and ethical standards, by Martindale-Hubbell, a nationally recognized and authoritative source on the legal profession.

 Stuart is also a member of the American Board of Trial Advocates (ABOTA).
 His member status is that of an “advocate” which status is based on the number of jury trials he has tried.
 Membership in ABOTA is extended by invitation only in recognition of an individual’s high personal character, honorable reputation and proficiency as a trial lawyer.
 Members generally are considered the nation’s elite litigation practitioners, and must meet standards for number of years of practice and number of cases tried to conclusion.